Enhancing Attention & Memory via Del Giacco Neuro Art Therapy

 Syllabus – 2nd week 2Hr

 Introduction to the Visual Spatial Exercises, The Therapeutic Drawing Series (TDS), Where they come from?
 Why are they important?
 How are they developmental?
-Case Studies.
+How are they implemented in 3 modes?
+Case Study.

 Syllabus – 3rd week 2 Hr

 Assessment tools, how to use the 3 stages of the Therapeutic Drawing Series.
-Monitoring your client for fatigue
+Monitoring you’r clients fatigue.

 Syllabus – 4th week 2 Hr